Berry Phase of Bloch States through Modular Symmetries: Abstract

 \section{Abstract}

 The theoretical identification of crystalline topological materials has enjoyed sustained success in simplified materials models, often by singling out discrete symmetry operations protecting the topological phase.
 When band structure calculations of realistic materials are considered, complications often arise owing to the requirement of a consistent gauge in the Brillouin zone, or down to the fineness of its sampling.
 Yet, the Berry phase, acting as topological label, encodes geometrical properties of the system, and it should be easily accessible.
-Here, an expression for the Berry phase is obtained, thanks to analytical Bloch states constructed from an infinite series of Gaussian type orbitals.
+Here, an expression for the Berry phase is obtained, thanks to analytical Bloch states constructed from an infinite series of $s$-type Gaussian orbitals.
 Two contributions in the Berry phase are identified, with one having an immediate geometric interpretation, being equal to the Zak phase.
-Eigenvalues of a modular symmetry, considered here for the first time in the context of crystalline solid state systems, are put in correspondence with the Zak phase: modular symmetries allow to define a non-trivial action for the spatial inversion also when the system does not have an inversion centre.
-The approach is showcased for the non-centrosymmetric space group no. 22 ($F222$), which is known to host symmetry equivalent Bloch states that can be distinguished by their Berry phase.
+Eigenvalues of a modular symmetry, considered here for the first time in the context of crystalline solid state systems, are put in correspondence with the Zak phase: modular symmetries allow to define a non-trivial action for the spatial inversion also when the system does not have an inversion centre, as for the considered case of space group no. 22 ($F222$), which is known to host symmetry equivalent Bloch states distinguishable by their Berry phase.